 Is there something in this document you'd like to know more about?
-There are lots of ways to find out more:
+Here's how to find out more:

 Check out all the supporting information on our website: kapiticoast.govt.nz/kapiti2038 or copies are available at our libraries and service centres.